PolymerLabs/arcs/extension/README.md

 Nothing is ever complete.

-- [ ] Views should be created in the user's profile, so they can be consumed in other arcs (and as they aren't meant to be shared to other users by default).
-- [ ] When initializing the extension, pull in data from all open tabs.
-The current version depends on the extension being on from browser startup, and there's a hook from each tab that's opened to send over entities from that tab.
 - [ ] Tags are how we differentiate between views.
 Once firebase supports it, put additional tags on all views created by the extension (as many as possible - the more information in tags, the better matches we'll be able to